 - Credit cards

-- Loans where you make regular repayments (e.g. car loans)
+- Loans where you make regular monthly payments (auto loans)

 - Mortgage loans

-If you are late with a payment, this will stay on your record.
-This will negatively affect you credit rating.
+If you are over 30 days late with any credit account payment, this will stay on your record.
+This will negatively affect you credit scores.
 The amount it affects your rating depends upon: